John McDouall Stuart: Sixth expedition (Crossing of Australia)

 Stuart's sixth expedition was officially launched at James Chambers' home at North Adelaide on 23 October 1861.
 Their first stop, before they had reached the town of Gawler, was forced by trouble with their horses.
 One reared, striking Stuart's temple with its hoof, rendering him unconscious then trampling his right hand, dislocating two joints and tearing flesh and nail from the first finger.
 At first it was feared amputation would be necessary, but Stuart and Waterhouse (the naturalist, appointed by the Government) were able to catch up with the rest of the party at Moolooloo (one of the Chambers brothers' stations) five weeks later.

 However they did not leave Chambers Creek until 8 January 1862.

 One of the party, John W. Woodforde, son of the City Coroner, was dismissed by Stuart for insubordination, having refused to be parted with his greatcoat, and, contrary to Stuart's instructions, for keeping a personal diary.

 The party comprised 10 men and 71 horses.
 Benjamin Head, veteran of the fourth expedition, was still too ill to accompany them.
-The party made good time to Newcastle Waters, reaching that point on 5 April, and experiencing conflict with the local Aborigines once again.
+The party made good time to Newcastle Waters, reaching that point on 5 April, and experiencing conflict with the local Aboriginal people once again.
 Here they rested for a week before Stuart led a scouting party north, finding good water for the main body to move up to.
 The next stage, however, proved more difficult.
 Five times Stuart and his scouts tried to find a route towards Victoria River without success.
 Finally he headed north rather than north-west and was rewarded with a series of small waterholes leading to Daly Waters, about 150 kilometres north of Newcastle Waters.